aws-samples/Build-a-multimodal-social-media-content-generator-using-Amazon-Bedrock/README.md

 streamlit run app.py
 ```

-4. You can now open a new browser and go to the following url to start using the solcial media content creation app.
+4. You can now open a new browser and go to the following url to start using the social media content creation app.

 ```
 https://[USER-PROFILE-ID].studio.[REGION].sagemaker.aws/jupyter/default/proxy/8501/